CPLN-680-Spring-2022/YebeiYao_Inequalty_in_commuting_burden/README.md

 MUSA capstone in 2022

 ## Question proposed
-In this project,I'm gonna focus on the topic of "Housing-work commuting burden pattern and its inequalty contributory factor in megacities like Boston".
+In this project, I'm gonna focus on the topic of "Housing-work commuting burden pattern and its inequalty contributory factor in megacities like Boston".

 ## Background:
 Commuting burden (with respect to both time and distance) directly influence on commuters’ quality of life.Especially with the phenomenon of urban sprawl,the living expence, sleep quality and working pressures people have to burden increase a lot more on megacities.
 Inequalities in commuting burdens exist among people of different economic status across the world, even in areas without widespread racial discrimination and segregation (Zhao, 2015; Roberto, 2008; Sara and Valerie, 2010; Ahmed et al., 2008).